Mahamudra Meditation Center - Active Teachers

 His area of focus is uniting Mahamudra and Tai Chi practice and the

 integration of practice into daily life.
-A former contractor, he now teaches
+A former contractor, he recently retired from teaching

 "shop" at a residential treatment center in Northern California dedicated to